St. Thomas Flight Centre Ltd.

 If it is determined by St. Thomas Flight Centre that a person(s) identified in a complaint or report did engage in sexual violence, immediate disciplinary action will be taken.
 This may include:

-- disciplinary action up to and including termination of employment of
+• disciplinary action up to and including termination of employment of instructors or staff; or

-- expulsion of a student; and /or
+• expulsion of a student; and /or

-- the placement of certain restrictions on the individual’s ability to access
+• the placement of certain restrictions on the individuals ability to access certain premises or facilities; and/or

-- Any other actions that may be appropriate for the circumstances.
+• any other actions that may be appropriate for the circumstances.

-- It is a violation of this Sexual Violence Policy for anyone to knowingly make a false complaint of sexual violence or to provide false information about a complaint.
+• It is a violation of this Sexual Violence Policy for anyone to knowingly make a false complaint of sexual violence or to provide false information about a complaint.

-- Individuals who violate this Sexual Violence Policy are subject to disciplinary/corrective action up to and including termination of employment of instructors or staff or expulsion of a student.
+• Individuals who violate this Sexual Violence Policy are subject to disciplinary/corrective action up to and including termination of employment of instructors or staff or expulsion of a student.

-- It is a violation of this Sexual Violence Policy to retaliate or threaten to retaliate against a person who has brought forward a complaint of sexual violence, provided information related to a complaint, or otherwise been involved in the complaint investigation process.
+• It is a violation of this Sexual Violence Policy to retaliate or threaten to retaliate against a person who has brought forward a complaint of sexual violence, provided information related to a complaint, or otherwise been involved in the complaint investigation process.

 Collection of Student Data